Pursain/Android-Workshop-Bookmark_Template/README.md

 For the Complete Code: https://github.com/Pursain/Bookmark_Complete

+If you haven't already, please download Android Studio: https://developer.android.com/studio/

+Once Android Studio is installed, make sure to set up AVD (Android Virtual Device): https://developer.android.com/studio/run/managing-avds

+Before the workshop begins, download the Bookmark_Template from github and open up the project through Android Studio.
+Have the AVD running in the background as well.

 # Table Of Contents
 1. **Exploring Android and the Android Studio IDE**
 2. **Let's click for Zots** (Changing text with a button onClick)